AlphaBravoCompany/ab-lab-server-bash/README.md

 # AB Lab Server Bash

-This script uses a bash script with user provided variables to deploy the AlphaBravo lab server used for training.
+This script uses a bash script with user provided variables to deploy the AlphaBravo lab servers used for training.

 ## Requirements